Nianze/nianze.github.io/content/post/2018-02-05-new-object-in-standalone-statements.md

 processWidget(new Widget, priority());
 ```

-Because `tr1::shared_ptr`'s constructor taking a raw is `explicit`, there's no implicit conversion from the raw pointer (returned by `new Widget` to the `tr1::shared_ptr` required by `processWidget`.
+This is because `tr1::shared_ptr`'s constructor taking a raw is `explicit`, there's no implicit conversion from the raw pointer (returned by `new Widget`) to the `tr1::shared_ptr` (required by `processWidget`).

-However, even though the code below does compile and seems correct, carefully using `shared_ptr` to manage resource, it may still leak resources:
+However, even though the code below does compile, seems correct, and carefully uses `shared_ptr` to manage resource, it may still leak resources:

 ```cpp
 processWidget(std::tr1::shared_ptr<Widget>(new Widget), priority());
 ```

-The two arguments as function parameters must be evaluated before generate a call to `processWidget`, and the first argument consists of two parts:
+The two arguments as function parameters must be evaluated before a call to `processWidget` is generated, and the first argument actually consists of two parts:

 * execution of the expression `new Widget`
 * call to the `tr1::shared_ptr` constructor

-Before `processWidget` can be called, following three steps must take place:
+Thus, before `processWidget` can be called, following three steps must take place:

 * Call `priority`
 * Execute `new Widget`
 * Call the `tr1::shared_ptr` constructor

 Unlike Java and C#, where function parameters are always evaluated in a particular order, C++ compilers are free to decide the order of steps above.
-Although `new Widget` must take place before `tr1::shared_ptr` constructor can be call, for the result of `new` operation is the argument of constructor.
-However, the call to `priority()` can be performed first, second, or third.
-If compilers choose to perform it second (maybe for better efficiency):
+Although `new Widget` must take place before `tr1::shared_ptr` constructor can be call (for the result of `new` operation is the argument of the smart pointer's constructor), the call to `priority()` can be performed first, second, or third.
+If compilers choose to perform it second (maybe for efficiency consideration):

 1. Execute `new Widget`
 2. Call `priority`